Aarón Cruz: Deportivo Saprissa

-On 20 December 2016, Deportivo Saprissa announced, through a press release, the incorporation of Cruz into the purple team.
-He signed the contract for a period of three and a half years.
+On 20 December 2016, Deportivo Saprissa announced that they had signed Cruz for three and a half years.

-Cruz as the starter on the first date of the Apertura 2017.
-For the start of the 2017 Summer Championship that took place on 8 January, the Saprissista team had a visit to the Carlos Ugalde Stadium, where they faced San Carlos.
+Cruz was the starter on the first date of the Apertura 2017.
+For the start of the 2017 Summer Championship on 8 January, the Saprissista team had a visit to the Carlos Ugalde Stadium, where they faced San Carlos.
 On his side, Cruz made his official debut with the number "22" and conceded a goal in the 1–0 defeat.
-The resumption of the Concacaf Champions League, in the first leg of the quarterfinals, took place on 21 February, the date on which his club hosted Pachuca de México at the Ricardo Saprissa Stadium.
-He was left as a substitute and the process of the match was consumed in a draw without annotations.
+The resumption of the Concacaf Champions League, in the first leg of the quarterfinals, took place on 21 February, the date on which his club hosted Pachuca at the Ricardo Saprissa Stadium.
+He was left as a substitute and the process of the match was consumed in a scoreless draw.
 On 28 February was the second leg of the continental tournament, at the Hidalgo Stadium.
 The final score was 4–0 in favor of the Tuzos.
-On 12 April, in the rough game against Pérez Zeledón at the Ricardo Saprissa Stadium, his club was behind on the scoreboard due to the opponent's goal in just four minutes after starting the second half.
-The defensive block of the generals closed the spaces to the purple ones to deploy the offensive system of coach Carlos Watson, but at the 85th minute, his teammate, Daniel Colindres gave a filtered pass to the Uruguayan player Fabrizio Ronchetti for him to define with a leg shot left.
+On 12 April, in the rough game against Pérez Zeledón at the Ricardo Saprissa Stadium, his club was losing just four minutes into the second half.
+The defensive block of the generals closed the spaces to Saprissa to deploy the offensive system of coach Carlos Watson, but at the 85th minute, his teammate Daniel Colindres assisted Fabrizio Ronchetti, who scored with his left leg.
 Shortly before the end of the supplementary stage, defender Dave Myrie scored the winning goal 2–1.
-With this result, the Saprissistas secured the lead of the tournament in the absence of a qualifying round commitment.
-With a 1–2 loss at home against Santos de Guápiles, his team reached third place in the home run and therefore was established in the last instance by not having obtained the first place again.
+With the win, the Saprissa secured the tournament lead in the absence of a qualifying round commitment.
+With a 1–2 loss at home against Santos de Guápiles, his team reached third place in the home run and thus was established in the last instance by not having obtained the first place again.
 On 17 May, the first leg of the final against Herediano took place at the Rosabal Cordero Stadium.
 The goalkeeper saw no action in the 3–0 loss.
-In the return match on 21 May at the Ricardo Saprissa Stadium, the events that ended the tournament were a failure with a score of 0–2 in favor of the opponents, and an aggregate of 0–5 in the aggregate series.
+In the return match on 21 May at the Ricardo Saprissa Stadium, they were defeated 2–0, thus losing by an aggregate score of 5–0.